Villa De Leyva

 Cafe Los Gallos

-This cosy little place offered a great selection of drinks and breakfast menu.
+This cosy little place offered a great selection of drinks and a breakfast menu.
 If only we knew about this place earlier, we would much prefer to eat here!

 Some of the Food and drink prices in Cafe Los Gallos: